kubestellar/kubestellar/cmd/ls-syncer-config/README.md

 This command demonstrates the difficulty with all-cluster access to resources not built into kcp.

-To see the demo, start in the `edge-mc` directory and any convenient kcp workspace and do the following commands.
+To see the demo, start in the `kubestellar` directory and any convenient kcp workspace and do the following commands.

 ```shell